-Utibe R. Essien, MD, MPH is an Assistant Professor of Medicine at the University of Pittsburgh School of Medicine and a Core Investigator in the Center for Health Equity Research and Promotion.
-Dr. Essien is also a board-certified internist, providing clinical care at VA Pittsburgh.
+Utibe R. Essien, MD, MPH is an Adjunct Assistant Professor of Medicine at the University of Pittsburgh School of Medicine and a Core Investigator in the Center for Health Equity Research and Promotion.
+Dr. Essien is also a board-certified internist.
 Dr. Essien joined the Center for Research on Health Care in September 2018 as a health services researcher, studying racial and ethnic disparities in the use of novel therapeutics in the management of chronic cardiovascular diseases such as atrial fibrillation.
 Recently, Dr. Essien has applied his disparities research framework to the COVID-19 pandemic, becoming a national expert in examining the disproportionate toll that COVID-19 is taking on minority communities in the U.S.

 Along with clinical care and research, Dr. Essien enjoys traveling around the country, trying new restaurants in hunt of the perfect burgers, and quoting and singing “Hamilton” song lyrics at any opportunity available.

 - BA (Psychology), New York University, 2007

 - MD, Albert Einstein College of Medicine, 2013